The AUFBAU principle

 orbital energy level diagram for a multi-electron atom

-orbital filling order You may also have seen a diagram similar to the one opposite left, it simply shows an easier way to remember the order in which the sub-shells or sub-levels fill.
+orbital filling order You may also have seen a diagram similar to the one shown opposite left; it simply shows an easier way to remember the order in which the sub-shells or sub-levels fill.
 Simply start at the top and follow the arrows downwards to get the same order as shown above.
+The diagram below shows an outline of how to work out the electron configuration for the elements sodium (11Na), sulfur (16S) and the transition metal titanium (22Ti).

 Electron arrangements for the first 10 elements